tomatillodesign/ctd-css-workshop/session-2/session-2-outline.md

    - https://codepen.io/chriscoyier/pen/JpLzjd

 ## Individual Activity
-- Using either the files on your computer or a fresh new CodePen, create both the HTML and the CSS to achieve 6 info cards, divided into 2 rows of 3.
-Here's a screenshot of what we're after: http://www.tomatillodesign.com/wp-content/uploads/2019/04/single-post-screenshot.jpg
+- Using either the files on your computer or a fresh new CodePen, create both the HTML and the CSS to achieve 3 info cards in a row across.
+Here's a screenshot of what we're after: http://www.tomatillodesign.com/wp-content/uploads/2019/05/3-cards.jpg
-- BONUS: Add a photo at the top of each card
+- BONUS: Add a photo at the top of each card (eg http://www.tomatillodesign.com/wp-content/uploads/2019/05/3-cards-w-images.jpg)
+- DOUBLE BONUS: Create another row of 3 cards, for 6 total